SharePoint

 Why is AMR a concern?

 AMR presents a major threat to global health.
-With the gradual and increasing development of resistance to antimicrobial agents, crucial medicines lose their ability to effectively treat infections and this threatens to reverse the benefits achieved as a result of the advancements in science and medicine3
+With the gradual and rising development of resistance to antimicrobial agents, many medicines are increasingly losing their ability to treat infections.
+This threatens to reverse the benefits derived from years of advancements in science and medicine.

-The United Nation’s (UN) Interagency Coordinating Group on Antimicrobial Resistance (IACG) warns that drug-resistant diseases could lead to a projected 10 million deaths globally each year by 20504 and highlights the projected economic strain from the impact of dealing with prolonged hospitalisation stays and increased morbidity as a result of ineffective medicines.
+WHO warns that drug-resistant diseases could lead to a projected 10 million deaths globally each year by 20502 and highlights the projected economic strain from the impact of dealing with prolonged hospitalisation stays and increased morbidity.

-A study published in The Lancet in 2022 estimated that in 2019, 4.95 million global deaths were already associated with bacterial AMR5.
-AMR can affect anyone, at any stage of life2 and it is evolving at a rate that outpaces the development of new antimicrobial agents.
-With increased global connectivity through trade and travel, AMR has the potential to spread and pose a threat to all countries.
+A study published in the Lancet in 2022 estimated that 4.95 million global deaths were associated with bacterial AMR in 20193.
+AMR can affect anyone, at any stage of life and it is evolving at a rate that outpaces the development of new antimicrobial agents.
+With increased global connectivity through trade and travel, AMR developed in one region has the potential to spread to around the globe.

 References: